BenjaminNossin/PrototypeDailies29.09.2020/README.md

 - when turning sound on or off, click on the play screen before pressing space bar.
 Otherwise, the sound resumes to precedent state

 And most importantly :
 - Any feedback is much appreciated !
-You can contact me here : f.malagugini@orange.fr
+You can contact me here : f.malagugini@orange.fr, or on my twitter : @BNossin

 Cf. Assets/ for music credits